How To Reverse Osteopenia

 I remember the day I was told I have osteopenia, and to be honest, I was kind of shocked.

-Let me give you my personal backstory first.
-I will be turning 59 this year and have been strength training off and on for most of my adult life.
-There was a period of time when I was just running and doing Pilates.
 There have also been periods when I was injured and rehabbing, and couldn’t do full-body lifting workouts: a grade 3 ankle sprain, a frozen shoulder, herniated discs in my lumbar spine, and a couple of other issues.

-But overall, I have been active my entire life.
-I was a runner from age 15 until about 45.
-I was a personal trainer for over a decade.
 I have been a physical therapist for over 26 years, and I now coach women in midlife and menopause.
 I truly thought I was doing everything right and that there was no way I could have low bone density.

 Because of everything I know about menopause and bone health, I decided to ask my doctor for a DEXA scan.
-The recommended age is 65, but based on current research that is often too late.
+The recommended age is 65, but based on current research, that is often too late.
 I expected to get a baseline score, not a diagnosis of osteopenia.

 To be fair, I have been in menopause for over 9 years, and I have Hashimoto’s (an autoimmune thyroid condition), both of which increase the risk of low bone density.
-However, I have also been on menopause hormone therapy (MHT/HRT) since age 51, which has been shown to help maintain or increase bone density.
-And the earlier you start, the better, especially since bone density loss begins 2 years leading up to menopause (when your period ends) and continues into the early postmenopausal years.

 So, there’s my backstory.